 - All international exchange students on an F-1 visa

-If you arrive on August 16 or 17, 2013, International Student Orientation schedules a free shuttle to Morris!
+- If you arrive on January 8 or 9, 2018, a free shuttle service is provided to Morris for the new international students coming for orientation.
 Current students will be at the Minneapolis/St. Paul Airport (MSP) to greet and welcome you to Minnesota and to Morris.

 - Register for International Student Orientation »

-- Arrive on International Student Arrival Days, August 16 or 17, 2013 (there is no pick up at the airport on other days).
+- Arrive on International Student Arrival Days, January 8 or 9, 2018.
+(There is no pick up at the airport on other days).

 - Arrive at the Minneapolis/St. Paul Airport (MSP).

-No. Your room will only be ready on International Student Arrival Day.
-Please plan to arrive on campus on August 16 or 17, 2013, otherwise you can make private lodging arrangements in town and come to campus on International Student Arrival day.
+- No. Your room will only be ready on International Student Arrival Day.
+Please plan to arrive on campus on January 8 or 9, 2018.
+Earlier arrivals can make private lodging arrangements in town and come to campus on International Student Arrival day.

 “The orientation was awesome.
 It was helpful to meet new friends, learn about the Morris campus and the U.S.A.
 I especially thought the ELS program was effective.
 We were able to practice participation in classes before starting real semester began.
 It reduced my fear to be active in class.
 Without orientation, it might be hard to adapt to school life.
 It was the most helpful part of being in Morris.”